karthikbadam/karthikbadam.github.io/README.md

 - MDX for writing blog posts
 - D3 & visx for data visualizations
 - Framer Motion for animations
-- React Router DOM for client-side routing
+- React Router DOM for client-side routing (using HashRouter for GitHub Pages compatibility)

 ## Project Structure